nbaminh92/Binh_Orchard_Test/README.md

 * **Animation/Effects**
   * Top images slide in on page load.
   * Click on any image to show its Modal popup.
-  * First top image shake for attention after a short period
+  * First top image shake for attention after a short period - commented
   * Answer Your Body title reveal one after another and repeat
   * Latest news item scale up on hover